-The REMS instruction is initiated by driving the CS# pin low and sending the instruction code "90h" followed by two dummy bytes and one address byte (A7~A0).
-After which the manufacturer ID for Macronix (C2h) and the device ID are shifted out on the falling edge of SCLK with the most significant bit (MSB) first.
-If the address byte is 00h, the manufacturer ID will be output first, followed by the device ID.
-If the address byte is 01h, then the device ID will be output first, followed by the manufacturer ID.
-While CS# is low, the manufacturer and device IDs can be read continuously, alternating from one to the other.
+The REMS instruction is very similar to the Release from Power-down/Device ID instruction.
+The instruction is initiated by driving the CS# pin low and shift the instruction code "90h" followed by two dummy bytes and one bytes address (A7~A0).
+After which, the Manufacturer ID for Macronix (C2h) and the Device ID are shifted out on the falling edge of SCLK with most significant bit (MSB) first.
+The Device ID values are listed in Table 6 of ID Definitions.
+If the one-byte address is initially set to 01h, then the device ID will be read first and then followed by the Manufacturer ID.
+The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving CS# high.